Ecommerce Platform Research

-- Research from global ecommerce consultancy Salmon finds that directors at wholesale, retail and manufacturing companies are looking to voice interface technology, new platforms and virtual/mixed reality in the near future
+- Research from global ecommerce consultancy Salmon, a Wunderman Commerce Company, finds that directors at wholesale, retail and manufacturing companies are looking to voice interface technology, new platforms and virtual/mixed reality in the near future

 - 61% are currently investing in IoT (Internet of Things) enablement, with 69% planning to invest in robots and 60% in machine learning in the next five years

 - New wave of technology will be key to increasing sales and improving customer experience in next five years

 - E-commerce, multichannel and digital directors say IoT enablement is biggest priority (35%) to drive sales and better CX